 Dr. Schoenfield served as associate professor of medicine and consultant in gastroenterology on the faculty of the Mayo Clinic for seven years.
 He became a professor of medicine in residence at UCLA from 1972 to 1999 (now emeritus).
 He was the director of gastroenterology at Cedars-Sinai Medical Center in Los Angeles for 25 years, where he received the chief resident's teaching award, the president's award, and the pioneer of medicine award.

 In this Article

-How is gastrointestinal bleeding in IBD diagnosed and treated?
+How are ulcers in IBD diagnosed and treated?

 Viewers share their comments

 Inflammatory Bowel Disease - Experience Question: Please describe the inflammatory bowel disease you suffer from.

 Inflammatory Bowel Disease (IBD) - Treatments Question: What kinds of treatment, therapy, or medication have you received for your inflammatory bowel disease?

 Inflammatory Bowel Disease - Fistulas Question: Were you diagnosed with fistulas?
 Please describe your symptoms.